 With a hilarious and loveable cast, cameos from all sorts of famous people, random musical numbers and some of the longest running jokes in American TV show history, Scrubs is the medical drama-comedy to watch.

-If you liked House, but are in the mood for something new and fresh, The Good Doctor is in its first season and revolves around Sean, an autistic surgical intern trying his best to navigate his first job and a hospital that comes with a lot of personal attachment.
+If you liked House, but are in the mood for something newer and different, The Good Doctor is in its sixth season and revolves around Sean, an autistic surgical intern trying his best to navigate his first job and a hospital that comes with a lot of personal attachment.

 Who hasn’t heard of Meredith Grey?
 Following Meredith, the daughter of an esteemed surgeon, as she starts her surgical internship and later residency, this show is one of the most dramatic medical shows to have aired (and is still, miraculously, ongoing).

 The scenarios Grey and her fellow interns (and later, residents) find themselves get more and more outlandish without seeming ridiculous.
-You’ll become emotionally invested in no time – but don’t get attached, this show is becoming the Game of Thrones of the medical TV shows…
+You’ll become emotionally invested in no time – but don’t get attached, this show has become the Game of Thrones of the medical TV shows…

 Following the success of the Chicago Fire and Chicago PD series, this latest series from the creators of Law and Order focuses on the team of doctors and surgeons working in an ED and trauma centre in central Chicago.